ITCUI-XJTLU/DAESC-GPU/bioinformatics_pipeline/README.md

 ```

 Required:
+- array: how many array you want to use.
+It depends on the numder of the lines of file `list_test_individuals.txt`.
+For example, if your txt file `list_test_individuals.txt` has 10 lines, you need to use 10 array, 1-10.
+One of easy one is to cumpute the number of lines of `list_test_individuals.txt`
+- partition: your computing resource
+- root_path: your working dictionary.
+In this document, at first, we assume we want to save all data and results under the path: `/path/to/mypipeline/`

+Optional:
 - job-name: the job name of SLURM
 - output, error: log file
-- array: how many array you want to use.
-It depends on the numder of the lines of file `list_test_individuals.txt`.
-For example, if your txt file `list_test_individuals.txt` has 10 lines, you need to use 10 array, 1-10
 - cpus-per-task: the number of CPUs for each task
 - mem: the number of memory per task.
-Since SALSA pipeline need large memory to process the data, we recommend you assign at least **200 GB** for each task
+Since SALSA pipeline need large memory to process the data, we recommend you assign at least **200 GB** for each task; otherwise, you will highly possibly fail at this step.
 - time: the longest runtime of scripts.
 This step will take about multiple hours to process one individuals across all chromosomes.
-- partition: your computing resource
-- root_path: your working dictionary.
-In this document, at first, we assume we want to save all data and results under the path: `/path/to/mypipeline/`

-Optional:
 - individual_list: the path of srr list file `list_test_individuals.txt`.
-If you run the script `pipeline4_step0_cellbarcodes.sh` before and your current path is under `/path/to/mypipeline/`, then this file will automated to be saved to the path `/path/to/mypipeline`, you do not need to change this parameter.
+If you run the script `step0_cellbarcodes.sh` before and your current path is under `/path/to/mypipeline/`, then this file will automated to be saved to the path `/path/to/mypipeline`, you do not need to change this parameter.